stan1025/AutomationServiceChoreography/Part_2_AutomationBasics/README.md

 The derivation of the terms and definitions are presented in these papers [11, 12, 13]

 **AutomationService**
-An automation service provides an automated functionality via standardized interfaces in a defined behavior.
+An Automation Service is a piece of software that is executed in a defined environment.
+It realizes an automated function that can be accessed via standardized interfaces in a defined manner.

 **Independence Criterion**
-The characteristic of a full realization of the input-process-output pattern within a service entity is defined as the independence criterion.
-It is a property that points out the ability to achieve a real-world effect from an automation perspective.
+The Independence Criterion is a property of an Automation Service that expresses a complete realization of the input-process-output pattern.
+It indicates the ability to achieve a recognizable effect on the production process.

-**Service Association**
+**Automation Service Association**
-A service association is used to combine multiple service entities to create a new service entity, which fulfills the independence criterion.
+Automation Service Association is a generic term of associative methods for combining Automation Services to achieve a combined functionality that is built on existing functionality.
+This can be realized using orchestration or choreography.
+The result is an associated Automation Service that satisfies the independence criterion

 **Elementary Automation Service**(*1)
 An elementary service represents a non-associated service, which provides minimum one dedicated parameterizable procedure and fulfills the independence criterion on its own.